 No matter how you became dependent on opioids, you share the same challenge as everyone with an opioid addiction: It’s hard to fight the cravings and impossible to stop without experiencing withdrawal symptoms.
-Dr. Chrisette Dharma at Southwest Family Medicine Associates can help with medication-assisted treatment using Suboxone®.
-Please don’t wait to call her office in Dallas to learn how Suboxone management can help you successfully kick opioid dependence.
+Dr. Chrisette Dharma and Dr. Monica Ramirez at Southwest Family Medicine Associates can help with medication-assisted treatment using Suboxone®.
+Please don’t wait to call their office in Dallas to learn how Suboxone management can help you successfully kick opioid dependence.

 What is medication-assisted treatment for opioid dependence?

 Medication-assisted treatment combines medications with behavioral therapy and counseling to help you overcome opioid dependence.
 This approach is highly effective because the medication normalizes brain chemistry and relieves cravings while behavioral therapy helps you learn to resist opioids.

 It’s important to know you’re not replacing one addiction with another.
 The medications used to treat opioid dependence are safe and effective because they’re carefully managed by Dr. Dharma and Dr. Ramirez, and they don’t produce the same euphoria as opioids.
 They also reduce your desire to use opioids.

 Suboxone is the prescription medication used by Dr. Dharma and Dr. Ramirez to treat opioid dependence.
 It consists of two medications — buprenorphine and naloxone — that work together to control cravings for opioids, reduce withdrawal symptoms, and block the effect of opioids.